-How Much Should The Public Be Told About Risky Virus Research?
+How Much Should The Public Be Told About Research Into Risky Viruses?

 That's to ensure, for example, that someone's idea for a novel experiment doesn't get stolen by another researcher.
 It also lets reviewers be candid in their critiques.
 What's more, if a proposed study was deemed too alarming to fund, it might not make sense to make that idea available to all.

-On the other hand, some biosecurity experts argue that the public needs to know who is evaluating the risks and benefits, and exactly what their reasoning is.
+On the other hand, some biosecurity experts argue that the public needs to know who is evaluating the risks and benefits and exactly what their reasoning is.

-Otherwise, they say, it will be impossible for the public to have any trust in this oversight system.
+Otherwise, these experts say, it will be impossible for the public to have any trust in this oversight system.

 "I just worry that there needs to be a range of voices and disciplines involved in decision-making about this work," says Thomas Inglesby, director of the Center for Health Security at the Johns Hopkins Bloomberg School of Public Health, who notes that the government hasn't named the people whose expertise was tapped to do the reviews.